wikimedia/mediawiki-extensions-Wikibase/docs/topics/entitysources.md

 Configuration of each source is an associative array containing the following keys:

  - `entityNamespaces`: A map of entity type identifiers (strings) that the local wiki supports from the foreign repository to namespaces IDs related to pages of entities of the given type on foreign repository's wiki.
 If entities are stored in alternative slots, the syntax ```<namespaceId>/<slot>``` can be used to define which slot to use.
- - `repoDatabase`: A symbolic database identifier (string) that MediaWiki's LBFactory class understands.
-Note that `false` would mean “this wiki's database”.
+ - `repoDatabase`: A symbolic database identifier (string) that MediaWiki's LBFactory class understands. `false` means “this wiki's database”.
+If you set this to a string, it’s a good idea to ensure that it’s also valid site ID for the corresponding wiki; in particular, this is required for the source which `itemAndPropertySourceName` refers to.
  - `baseUri`: A base URI (string) for concept URIs.
 It should contain scheme and authority part of the URI.
  - `interwikiPrefix`: An interwiki prefix configured in the local wiki referring to the wiki related to the entity source.
  - `rdfNodeNamespacePrefix`: A prefix used in RDF turtle node namespaces, e.g. 'wd' would result in namespaces like 'wd' for the entity namespace, and 'wdt' for the direct claim namespace, whereas 'sdc' prefix would result in the namespaces 'sdc' and 'sdct' accordingly.